 - Robinhood caused a stir after it was announced that they receive 10 times more in order flow payments than other key competitors.
 However, their pricing still remains cost-effective.

-- Robinhood’s basic offerings make them a poor choice for traders looking for in-depth research, analytics or alerts.
+- Robinhood’s basic offerings makes the platform a poor choice for traders looking for in-depth research, analytics or alerts.

 Robinhood’s Growth and What It Means For the Industry